thoughtful-web/settings-page-wp/CONTRIBUTING.md

 2. No production dependencies.
 3. Stick to the founding principles:
    a.
 Secure defaults
    b.
-Minimal time spent to implement
+Minimal time to implement
    c.
 Simplicity where possible

 Thank you!